Jenny Oldfield: Biography

 The Horses of Half Moon Ranch series follows Matt Scott and his little sister Kirstie Scott.
 Matt and Kirstie's mom Sandy Glassner Scott owns a horse ranch and Kirstie spends as much time as she can with the horses that she loves dearly.
 However, they experience many trials and tribulations in the series and have to overcome these problems.
 Furthermore, Kirstie cannot bear to see horses be abused and mistreated and in some of the books goes to extreme lengths to prevent this occurrence.
 There are about 24 books in the series.
 Kirstie also loves to cowboy-up with her best friend Lisa.

-Oldfield was born and brought up in Harrogate, Yorkshire, she says that even as a child she wrote stories and made tiny books, complete with illustrations.
-She lives in Yorkshire and has two children, Kate and Eve.

 She writes under her own name and several pseudonyms, including Jasmine Oliver, Donna King, Kate Fielding, Tina Nolan and Kate Pennington.
 She was also involved in the Animal Ark series, writing, along with several other authors, under the name Lucy Daniels.